 In 2023, we launched our first Reflections Reconciliation Action Plan (RAP).
 It explores how we will use our sphere of influence to advance respect, relationships and opportunities, contributing to more opportunities for Aboriginal and Torres Strait Islander peoples, now and for future generations.

 Look closely at this stunning artwork by Lauren Henry, an artist from the Yuin Nation on the NSW South Coast, and you’ll notice kangaroo tracks.
-This is significant to Reflections Holidays, not only because we care for many nature reserves that are home to kangaroos, but because kangaroos can’t move backwards.
+This is significant to Reflections Holidays, not only because we care for many nature reserves that are home to kangaroos, but also because kangaroos can’t move backwards.

 It’s a powerful symbol as we begin our journey towards reconciliation with Aboriginal and Torres Strait Islander peoples with our Reflect Reconciliation Action Plan (RAP); our commitment to continue to listen, learn and grow together.